-- Which is justified, as the heroes' "prison" was a peaceful residence, and was invaded only weeks back.
-The occupiers locked the heroes into the tallest tower, i.e. the place with the least chance of escape (but it is heavily suggested—because of it being the tallest tower-, that it probably was the keep, and hence built defensively.
-Therefore, the hinges naturally were on the inside).
+- In The Bellmaker, the heroes are able to escape their prison cell by hacking the hinges (which are on the inside) off.
+Which is justified, as the heroes' "prison" was a peaceful residence, and was invaded only weeks back.
+The occupiers locked the heroes into the tallest tower, i.e. the place with the least chance of escape, but it is heavily suggested—because of it being the tallest tower—that it was probably the keep, and hence built to keep people out rather than in.
+Therefore, the hinges naturally were on the inside.

 - In Guards!
-Guards!!, Vetinari is revealed to have done this on purpose: while the lock to the palace dungeon is on the outside, the locking mechanisms are on the inside.
+Guards!, Vetinari is revealed to have done this on purpose: while the lock to the palace dungeon is on the outside, the locking mechanisms are on the inside.
 Would-be usurpers throw him in the dungeon expecting it to serve as a Tailor-Made Prison; instead, it's an impregnable fortress that he can "escape" at his leisure.

 - In The Last Continent, Rincewind discovers that the cell doors in the XXXX jail have thick bars, sturdy locks... and weak half-pin hinges.note

 - At one point a point is made of the wonderfully-made reinforced hinges on the door of the notorious bar The Mended Drum.
 The point made is that they held up beautifully as the whole frame was ripped from the wall.